Hallelujah78/BICodingChallenge/plan.md

 ## Day 5

 Added another helper function to create an array of objects from key/value pairs.
 Continued to work on createResponseObject function.
+Finalized responseObject.
+Will undoubtedly have errors.

+## Day 6

+Populated my languageObject so I can look up languages using language codes.